Elisabeth Subrin: Lectures and academic career

 Subrin has taught at Harvard University, Yale University School of Art, Cooper Union, Amherst College, Bennington College, and The School of the Art Institute of Chicago.
-She is currently an Associate Professor in the Film and Media Arts Department at Temple University and lives in Brooklyn, New York.
+She is currently a Professor in the Film and Media Arts Department at Temple University and lives in Brooklyn, New York.

 She has led panel discussions with feminist icons such as filmmaker, Agnès Varda, legal scholar and activist, Anita Hill and fellow feminist artists such as K8 Hardy and Johanna Fateman.

 Other work

 Subrin has worked in collaboration with many artists and producers, such as on Crisis in Woodlawn (1994).
 Other projects include The Judy Spots (1995) five television spots produced with Sadie Benning for MTV, and The File Room (1994), an interactive electronic archives produced by Antonio Muntadas.
 In 2002 she directed the music video well, well, well for New York-based feminist electronic band Le Tigre and worked as a creative consultant and videographer for the historical documentary Slumming It: Myth and Culture on the Bowery (2002), directed by Scott Elliott.
+Subrin directed Sarah Jones's video for the 2017 Women's March.

 She is an associate producer on David Shapiro's 2015 documentary "Missing People," and the creator and editor of the feminist blog, "Who Cares About Actresses".
+Speaking on Who Cares About Actresses in 2017, Subrin said "In 2014, I began a blog, called Who Cares About Actresses, because of the questions I repeatedly received when trying to finance this film.
+Questions that clearly were not asked about a similarly plotted film about a male actor who escapes Hollywood for New York and tries to reinvent himself, i.e. Birdman.
+Even Maggie Siff, who stars in the film, was skeptical of an audience’s interest in the work she’s devoted her life to.
+Starting with Maggie, I’ve tried to explain, over and over, that actresses matter profoundly.
+The roles they play, transmitted by global corporate entities designed solely to make money, tell girls how to be, or, in most cases, how to perform.
+And they tell boys how to treat women.
+These children become the adults who shape the world.
+It doesn’t take Feminism 101 to point to the implications for the world we live in because of the limitations imposed on female representations."